Quality sleep, a key brain health factor, is easier when you’re cool. Learn many low and high-tech tips for keeping cool when the weather turns hot.

 There are numerous cooling pillows that contain cooling gel.

-Some you literally have to fill with water like a mini-waterbed, while others have a gel layer embedded in memory foam.
+Some you have to fill with water like a mini-waterbed, while others have a gel layer embedded in memory foam.

 Cooling Sheets

-But now there are cooling sheets including those made from CoolMax, a fiber scientifically designed to pull moisture away from you and evaporate it quickly to cool you down.
+Look for those made from CoolMax, a fiber scientifically designed to pull moisture away from you and evaporate it quickly to cool you down.

 Cooling Mattress Toppers